JVMartin/CipherSaber-2/README.md

 Installation
 ------------
-First, ensure you have `gcc` installed and that `/dev/urandom` is working (is readable and outputs pseudorandom bytes.)
+First, ensure you have `gcc` installed and that `/dev/urandom` is working (is readable and outputs pseudorandom bytes).

 Compile the provided CipherSaber-2 encryption tool using:
 ```bash